-"Titanic" turns 20 this year, but even two decades hasn't been enough time for fans to get over one important issue: whether or not Jack (Leonardo DiCaprio) could have been made it out of the icy water alive.
+"Titanic" turns 20 this year, but even two decades hasn't been enough time for fans to get over one important issue: whether or not Jack (Leonardo DiCaprio) could have made it out of the icy water alive.

-"Let's really play that out: you're Jack, you're in water that's 28 degrees, your brain is starting to get hypothermia," he said. "'Mythbusters' asks you to now go take off your life vest, take hers off, swim underneath this thing, attach it in some way that it won't just wash out two minutes later."
+"Let's really play that out: you're Jack, you're in water that's 28 degrees, your brain is starting to get hypothermia," Cameron said. "'Mythbusters' asks you to now go take off your life vest, take hers off, swim underneath this thing, attach it in some way that it won't just wash out two minutes later."

 Put like that, it does sound pretty unlikely.
 Rigging it would be especially difficult with freezing, numb hands, and in the meantime, they'd both be in the water without life jackets on.
 Alas, the time for denial is over.

 Ultimately, it doesn't matter if they theoretically could have both survived.
 The fact of the matter is, Jack had to die because that's the story they were telling.